 The consensus of the panel is that infusional 5-FU regimens seem to be less toxic than bolus regimens and that any bolus regimen of 5-FU is inappropriate when administered with either irinotecan or oxaliplatin.
-Therefore, the panel no longer recommends using the IFL regimen

-(which was shown to be associated with increased mortality and decreased efficacy relative to FOLFIRI in the BICC-C trial and inferior to FOLFOX in the Intergroup trial) at any point in the therapy continuum.
-5-FU in combination with irinotecan or oxaliplatin should be administered via an infusional biweekly regimen, or capecitabine can be used with oxaliplatin.440
+Therefore, the panel no longer recommends using the IFL regimen (which was shown to be associated with increased mortality and decreased efficacy relative to FOLFIRI in the BICC-C trial^{452,520} and inferior to FOLFOX in the Intergroup trial521) at any point in the therapy continuum.
+5-FU in combination with irinotecan or oxaliplatin should be administered via an infusional biweekly regimen,228 or capecitabine can be used with oxaliplatin.501

-The Dutch CAIRO trial showed promising results for the use of capecitabine/irinotecan (CapeIRI) in the first-line treatment of metastatic colorectal cancer.
-However, in the American BICC-C trial, CapeIRI showed worse PFS than FOLFIRI (5.8 vs. 7.6 months; P = .015), and was considerably more toxic with higher rates of severe vomiting, diarrhea, and dehydration.
-In this trial, the CapelRI arm was discontinued.
-The EORTC study 40015 also compared FOLFIRI with CapeIRI and was discontinued after enrollment of only 85 patients because 7 deaths were determined to be treatment-related (5 in the CapeIRI arm).
-Several European studies have assessed the safety and efficacy of CapeIRI in combination with bevacizumab (CapeIRI/Bev) in the first-line metastatic setting.
+The Dutch CAIRO trial showed promising results for the use of capecitabine/irinotecan (CapelRI) in the first-line treatment of metastatic colorectal cancer.513 However, in the American BICC-C trial, CapelRI showed worse PFS than FOLFIRI (5.8 vs. 7.6 months; P = .015), and was considerably more toxic with higher rates of severe vomiting, diarrhea, and dehydration.
+452 In this trial, the CapelRI arm was discontinued.
+The EORTC study 40015 also compared FOLFIRI with CapelRI and was discontinued after enrollment of only 85 patients because 7 deaths were determined to be treatment-related (5 in the CapelRI arm).
+522 Several European studies have assessed the safety and efficacy of CapelRI in combination with bevacizumab (CapelRI/Bev) in the first-line metastatic setting.
 A small Spanish study of 46 patients who received CapelRI/Bev showed encouraging results with good tolerability.
-Preliminary results from a randomized phase II study conducted in France were presented in 2009, showing a manageable toxicity profile for CapelRI/Bev in this setting.
+523 A similar trial by the Spanish group found similar results in 77 patients.524 Preliminary results from a randomized phase II study conducted in France were presented in 2009, showing a manageable toxicity profile for CapelRI/Bev in this setting.
+525

 Additionally, a randomized phase III HeCOG trial compared CapeIRI/Bev and FOLFIRI/Bev in the first-line metastatic setting and found no significant differences in efficacy between the regimens.
 Despite the differing toxicity profiles reported, the toxicities seemed to be reasonable in both arms.
 Finally, a randomized phase II study of the AIO colorectal study group compared CapeOx plus bevacizumab with a modified CapeIRI regimen plus bevacizumab and found similar 6-month PFS and similar toxicities.
-Because of the concerns about the toxicity of the CapeIRI combination, which may differ between American and European patients, the panel does not recommend CapeIRI or CapeIRI/Bev for the first-line treatment of metastatic colorectal cancer.
+Decause of the concerns about the toxicity of the CapeIRI combination, which may differ between American and European patients, the panel does not recommend CapeIRI or CapeIRI/Bev for the first-line treatment of metastatic colorectal cancer.

-Other drug combinations that have produced negative results in phase III trials for the treatment of advanced colorectal cancer include sunitinib plus FOLFIRI, cetuximab plus brivanib, erlotinib plus bevacizumab, and cediranib plus FOLFOX/CapeOx.462-465 These regimens are not recommended for the treatment of patients with colorectal cancer.
+Other drug combinations that have produced negative results in phase III trials for the treatment of advanced colorectal cancer include sunitinib plus FOLFIRI, cetuximab plus brivanib, erlotinib plus bevacizumab, and cediranib plus FOLFOX/CapeOx.528-531 These regimens are not recommended for the treatment of patients with colorectal cancer.

-Results from 2 randomized phase III trials have shown that combination therapy with more than one biologic agent is not associated with improved outcomes and can cause increased toxicity.
-In the PACCE trial, the addition of panitumumab to a regimen containing oxaliplatin- or irinotecan-based chemotherapy plus bevacizumab was associated with significantly shorter PFS and higher toxicity in both KRAS exon 2 wild-type and mutant gene groups.
-Similar results were observed in the CAIRO2 trial with the addition of cetuximab to a regimen containing capecitabine, oxaliplatin, and bevacizumab.
-Therefore, the panel strongly recommends against the use of therapy involving the concurrent combination of an anti-EGFR agent (cetuximab or panitumumab) and an anti-VEGF agent (bevacizumab).
+Results from 2 randomized phase III trials have shown that combination therapy with more than one biologic agent is not associated with improved outcomes and can cause increased toxicity. ^{532,533} In the PACCE trial, the addition of panitumumab to a regimen containing oxaliplatin- or irinotecan-based chemotherapy plus bevacizumab was associated with significantly shorter PFS and higher toxicity in both KRAS exon 2 wild-type and mutant gene groups.
+532 Similar results were observed in the CAIRO2 trial with the addition of cetuximab to a regimen containing capecitabine, oxaliplatin, and bevacizumab.
+533 Therefore, the panel strongly recommends against the use of therapy involving the concurrent combination of an anti-EGFR agent (cetuximab or panitumumab) and an anti-VEGF agent (bevacizumab).